-A study of the dynamics involved in planting, sustaining, and reproducing growing churches.
-Emphasis is given to various factors that affect quantitative, qualitative, and organic church growth.
-(Same as BIBL-3153.)
+A study of the dynamics of the intersection between gospel, church and culture.
+Emphasis will be given to how the gospel engages cultures through the life and witness of the church.
+Same as BIBL-3153.
 Non-textual.
-This course is normally offered in the fall semester of even numbered years.
+This course is normally offered in the fall semester of